 Will residents be able to access their properties?

-Every resident on the “special stage” route has been individually contacted about the event.
+Every resident on the special stage route will be contacted about the event by Stanley Graham, our Resident Liaison Manager, or one of his team.
 Each resident will be provided with a Resident Handbook which will detail the process and likely times for the access to their properties along with a contact details for their specific Stage Resident Officer who will be their direct point of contact on the rally weekend.

 What is pre-event ‘scrutineering’ and the rally car ‘service area’?